 Choosing a project that aligns with your interests and showcases your research skills in civil and environmental engineering is key.
 Here are some strategies to help you find the right project idea:

 - Explore research papers and local concerns (most challenging): Dive into existing research papers to identify gaps or areas for new insights.
 Alternatively, focus on local issues that interest you, and engage with local organizations or agencies for project opportunities.
-For instance, you could contact the Director of Community Engagement at FGCU Service-Learning team who can connect you with relevant local organizations.
+For example, you could contact the Director of Community Engagement at FGCU Service-Learning team who can connect you with relevant local organizations.

 Faculty Projects